architvats96/Secure-Chat/README.txt

+Introduction
+This is a chat application which is developed upon a peer to peer architecture.
+It uses Mutual Challenge Handshake Protocol (CHAP) for authenticating the user.
+Every message sent with this program is encrypted with a unique key ensuring its stringent security standard.

 Requirements
 1. Install pycryptodome with the following command. pip install pycryptodome
 2. Install pycryptodomex with the following command. pip install pycryptodomex